 These instructions are current as of Chrome Ver.
 59.0.3071.115

-- Type Chrome:Settings in your Chrome address bar
+- Type Chrome:Settings in your Chrome address bar, or click on the three vertical dots and select Settings

 - Click the Show Advanced Settings link at the bottom of the page